geopm/geopm/service/docs/source/install.rst

 .. warning::

-   Do not add more than one of the above repostories to your system package manager at the same time.
+   Do not add more than one of the above repositories to your system package manager at the same time.
 Only add one, and ensure all GEOPM packages are completely removed from the system when changing GEOPM repo configuration in the package manager.